-One course in statistics (3 hours): ECON 2640, PSC 3110 or SOC 3290.4.
-Students will consult with adviser to choose 18 hours of courses in fields related to Urban Studies.
 Department of Women's and Gender Studies Interdisciplinary Major Asma Abdel Halim, Interim Chair and Adviser Degrees Offered: Women's and Gender Studies offers a program for a bachelor of arts and a graduate certificate.
-Requirements for the Undergraduate Major in Women's and Gender Studies Major, B. A. 33 hours (30 hours if double-major) Core Requirements: 18 hours WGST 1150 Proseminar in Women's and Gender Studies I, 1 hour WGST 2150 Proseminar in Women's and Gender Studies II, 1 hour WGST 3010 Issues in Women's Studies, 3 hours WGST 4870 Feminisms (Feminist Theory), 3 hours 2015 - 2016 Catalog WGST 4890 Research & Methodologies, 4 hours WGST 4900 Senior Seminar, 3 hours WGST 4940 Praxis, 3 hours Electives: 15 hours (12 hours if double-major) All cross-listed WGST classes or courses with WGST numbers (that are not core-classes) count as WGST electives.
+Requirements for the Undergraduate Major in Women's and Gender Studies Major, B. A. 33 hours (30 hours if double-major) Core Requirements: 18 hours WGST 1150 Proseminar in Women's and Gender Studies I, 1 hour WGST 2150 Proseminar in Women's and Gender Studies II, 1 hour WGST 3010 Issues in Women's Studies, 3 hours WGST 4870 Feminisms (Feminist Theory), 3 hours WGST 4890 Research & Methodologies, 4 hours WGST 4900 Senior Seminar, 3 hours WGST 4940 Praxis, Internship, 3 hours Electives: 15 hours (12 hours if double-major) All cross-listed WGST classes or courses with WGST numbers (that are not core-classes) count as WGST electives.
 In some cases, where relevant, courses with other department alpha-codes may count as electives at the discretion of the adviser or chair.
-Requirements for the Undergraduate Minor in Women's and Gender Studies Minor in Women's and Gender Studies: 22 hours Core Requirements: 11 hours WGST 1150 Proseminar in Women and Gender Studies 1, 1 hour, OR WGST 2150 Proseminar in Women and Gender Studies 2, 1 hour.
-WGST 3010 Issues in Women's Studies, 3 hours WGST 4870 Feminisms (Feminist Theory), 3 hours WGST 4890 Research & Methodologies, 4 hours Electives: 12 hours All cross-listed WGST classes or courses with WGST numbers (that are not core-classes) count as WGST electives.
+Requirements for the Undergraduate Minor in Women's and Gender Studies Minor in Women's and Gender Studies: 23 hours Core Requirements: 11 hours THE UNIVERSITY OF WGST 1150 Proseminar in Women and Gender Studies 1, 1 hour, OR WGST 2150 Proseminar in Women and Gender Studies 2, 1 hour.
+WGST 3010 Issues in Women's Studies, 3 hours WGST 4870 Feminisms (Feminist Theory), 3 hours WGST 4890 Research & Methodologies, 4 hours 1872 2016 - 2017 Catalog Electives: 12 hours All cross-listed WGST classes or courses with WGST numbers (that are not core-classes) count as WGST electives.
 In some cases, where relevant, courses with other department alpha-codes may count as electives at the discretion of the adviser or chair.
 Requirements for the Undergraduate Minor in Sexuality Studies To complete the minor in Sexualities Studies, students must maintain a minimum GPA of 2.0 in the minor field, and complete 19 credits of coursework-10 of required core courses and 9 from a broad list of elective courses, subject to approval by the student's adviser and department chair.
 Required core:

-WGST 2010: Introduction to Women's Studies, 3 cr.
-WGST 4980: Queer Theory OR WGST 4780: Feminisms, 3 cr.
-WGST 4890: Women's and Gender Studies Research and Methodologies, 4 cr.
-2015 - 2016 Catalog Electives:
+WGST 2010: Introduction to Women's Studies, 3 hours WGST 4980: Queer Theory OR WGST 4780: Feminisms, 3 hours WGST 4890: Women's and Gender Studies Research and Methodologies, 4 hours Electives:

-WGST 2880: Queer Culture(s), 3 cr.
+WGST 2880: Queer Culture(s), 3 hours.

-WGST 3200: Issues in LGBT Communities, 3 cr.
+WGST 3200: Issues in LGBT Communities, 3 hours.

-WGST 3550: Love, Sex, and Marriage, 3 cr.
+WGST 3550: Love, Sex, and Marriage, 3 hours.

-WGST 3800: Sexual Politics, 3 cr.
+WGST 3800: Sexual Politics, 3 hours.

-WGST 4590: Law, Policy, and the Politics of Sexuality, 3 cr.
-WGST 4780: Feminisms, 3 cr.
+WGST 4590: Law, Policy, and the Politics of Sexuality, 3 hours.

+WGST 4780: Feminisms, 3 hours.

-WGST 4980: Queer Theory 3 cr.
+WGST 4980: Queer Theory 3 hours.